wmhilton-stoplight/platform-docs/4.-documentation/stoplight-flavored-markdown.md

 ## JSON Schema

-The SMD JSON schema block is an Markdown code block with an additional `json_schema` language tag.
+The SMD JSON schema block is a Markdown code block with an additional `json_schema` language tag.
 The contents of the code fence should be the JSON schema object to be rendered.
 The primary language tag can be `YAML`, `YML`, or `JSON`.

 ```json json_schema
 {